geosolutions-it/geonetwork-manager/README.md

 ## Online tests

-Long story short, read [How to run the online test suite](#how-to-run-the-online-test-suite)

-In order to run the geonetwork-manager **online test suite** a running geonetwork test instance is required.
+In order to run the geonetwork-manager **online test suite**, a running geonetwork test instance is required.
 The tests are destructive, so **DO NOT** use a production instance with a real metadata catalog otherwise the stored metadata will be lost.

 By default, only unit tests are executed in the build process.